Ecological Storytelling & Wellbeing

 3 PARALLEL STRANDS

-This ECOLOGICAL STORYTELLING project is being developed by filmmaker Dónal Ó Céilleachair to:
+This ECOLOGICAL STORYTELLING & WELLBEING project is developed by filmmaker Dónal Ó Céilleachair to:

 – formalise over 10 years of indepenent research